 Background

-SMS is universally accessible and allows mobile phone users to send and receive plain text messages.
-In 2024, 2.3 billion texts were sent in Ireland.
+SMS is widely accessible allowing mobile phone users to send and receive text messages.
+In 2024, 2.3 billion texts were sent in Ireland, with an estimated 615 million being Application-To-Person (A2P) messages.

-Unfortunately, text message scams are seriously undermining the SMS communications channel in Ireland, with consumers and organisations losing trust in SMS.
-Research estimates the quantifiable harm to consumer and businesses in Ireland from scam texts is €115 million.
+SMS scams are eroding trust in SMS communications.
+Europe Economics estimates the quantifiable harm to consumer and businesses in Ireland from scam texts is approximately €115 million per year.

 What is an SMS Sender ID?